networknt/light-doc/content/en/benchmark/nodejs.md

 No doubt there is a very active community for Nodejs and there are a lot of modules published on public npm repository.
 I myself got several modules published.

-On the other hand, there are so many modules are in bad shape as developers of these modules often migrated from frontend without any enterprise level experience.
-Some of modules got 10 line of the code but will depending on 8 other modules.
+On the other hand, there are many modules in bad shape as developers of these modules often migrated from frontend without any enterprise level experience.
+Some of modules have 10 line of the code but will depend on 8 other modules.
 Write a small express application in nodejs and take a look at how many modules in node_modules folder.
-Is you application using them all?
+Is your application using them all?
 I guess less than 5 percent of the code in node_modules are in the execution path and the rest of them are just wasting your hard drive space.

 A legendary Node developer TJ mentioned the same reason in his farewell article regarding to modules.
 Javascript sets the bar very low and it attracts a lot of low level developers.
-Remember Visual Basic was the most popular language on Microsoft platform?
+Remember when Visual Basic was the most popular language on Microsoft platform?

 ## Stability of the Platform